Birdwatching in Suffolk

 Grid Ref: TM4675

-A great place to see avocet, black tailed godwit, bittern, marsh harrier, and woodlark, the Blyth Estuary is located near the Walberswick.
-It is open year round, and features a public footpath and bird hide.
+A great place to see avocet, black tailed godwit, bittern, marsh harrier, and woodlark, the River Blyth flows from Southwold, Walberswick and Blythburgh.
+The Estuary is easily located off the A12 and is open year round, and features a public footpath and bird hide.
 The estuary also features rare aquatic plants such as frog-bit and great bladderwort, which thrive in the estuary's dykes; nearby meadows are home to marsh orchid, bog bean, as well as many sedges and rushes.

 Grid Ref: TM4768

-Signposted off the A12, this site is located 2 miles south of Dunwich Village, 7 minutes north of Aldeburgh.
-It is part of the Dunwich Heath is a Heathland Conservation area, being one of the few remaining areas of ancient Sandlings heaths in East Anglia.
-It also features a number of great walks with amazing views, and the chance to spot Dartford warblers, woodlarks, rare insects and heathland plants.
+Signposted off the A12, this site is located 2 miles south of Dunwich Village, just 8 miles from Aldeburgh and Southwold.
+It is part of the Heathland Conservation area, being one of the few remaining areas of ancient Sandlings heaths in East Anglia.
+It also features a number of great walks with amazing views, and the chance to spot Dartford warblers, woodlarks, rare insects and heathland plants - and hear Nightingales.
 Admission is free but there is a charge for car parking.

 here Havergate Island